gsoules/MkDocs/digital-archive/docs/relationships/getting-started-relationships.md

 Relationships are the heart and soul of the Digital Archive.
 They are what make the Digital Archive different from other databases or [Omeka](https://omeka.org/classic) projects you may have worked with.
 Relationships are like the lines that connect the dots in those puzzles you did as a kid.
-Until you drew the lines, all you saw was dots and numbers, but once you connected the dots, you saw a picture!
+Until you drew the lines, you only saw dots and numbers, but once you connected the dots you saw a picture!

 Relationships in the Digital Archive are like relationships in the real world.
 They tell us how two or more people, places, or things are connected to each other.
 For example, a man owned a boat, worked for a business, and was married to a woman.
-The words *owned*, *worked for*, and *married to* are relationships that tell us how the man was connected to the boat and business and woman.
+The words *owned*, *worked for*, and *married to* are relationships that tell us how the man was connected to the boat, the business, and the woman.

 **To get started with relationships:**